2 min read

 If you have been thinking about adopting a dog, have you ever wondered if a senior dog is right for you and your family?
 There are many reasons people opt for senior dogs; not the least of which is sometimes these dogs are surrendered simply because they are “too slow” or might be costing more money in vet bills.

-Senior dogs surrendered to shelters are scared and confused.
-They wonder, “why did my family leave me?” or “what did I do wrong?”
 They may have been taken from a home they have known and loved for years and put into a shelter.
 It breaks our hearts, that this happens, but it does and that is why we are celebrating senior dogs all month!

 If you’re going to expand your family, consider a senior dog.
 Ask the shelter operators or rescue groups to see a senior dog.
-We understand a senior dog won’t be with you as long as a puppy would, but the love and devotion you receive from an adopted senior dog are beyond compare.
+We understand a senior dog won’t be with you as long as a puppy would, but the love and devotion you receive from an adopted senior pet are beyond compare.
 It’s as if these dogs understand the gift of a family you have given them.

 Ask any shelter operator and he or she will likely tell you that the senior dogs in their care are:

-1. Sweet tempered
+1. Sweetly tempered

 2. Eager to please